JulindM/firestore-rules-lsp-vscode/README.md

 The LSP runs natively on machine (its not a node app) so that memory and cpu overhead is kept at minium.

+The source code of the LSP can be found [here](https://github.com/JulindM/firestore-rules-lsp)

 ### Current features

 - Linting